filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/ipc-agent/index.md

 toc: true
 ---

-The IPC Agent is the entrypoint to interacting with IPC.
+The IPC Agent is the entry point to interacting with IPC.
 It is a client application that provides a simple and easy-to-use interface to interact with IPC as a user and run all the processes required for the operation of a subnet.

 See the [GitHub docs](https://github.com/consensus-shipyard/ipc-agent/tree/main/docs) for a conceptual overview.